University of Manchester: Faculty of Biology, Medicine and Health

-The faculty is divided into the School of Biological Sciences, the School of Medical Sciences and the School of Health Sciences.
+The faculty is composed of the School of Biological Sciences, the School of Medical Sciences and the School of Health Sciences.

-Biological sciences have been taught at Manchester as far back as the foundation of Owens College in 1851.
-At UMIST, biological teaching and research began in 1959, with the creation of a biochemistry department.
-The present school, though unitary for teaching, is divided into a number of sections for research purposes.
+Biological sciences have been taught at Manchester since the founding of Owens College in 1851.
+At UMIST, biological teaching and research commenced in 1959 with the establishment of a biochemistry department.
+The present school, though unitary for teaching purposes, is divided into a number of separate sections for research.

-The medical college was established in 1874 and is one of the largest in the country, with more than 400 medical students trained in each clinical year and more than 350 students in the pre-clinical/phase 1 years.
-The university is a founding partner of the Manchester Academic Health Science Centre, established to focus high-end healthcare research in Greater Manchester.
+The medical college was founded in 1874 and is one of the largest in the country, training more than 400 medical students in each clinical year and over 350 in the pre‑clinical and phase‑1 years.
+The university is a founding partner of the Manchester Academic Health Science Centre, established to focus high‑end healthcare research in Greater Manchester.

-In 1883, a department of pharmacy was established at the university and, in 1904, Manchester became the first British university to offer an honours degree in the subject.
-The School of Pharmacy benefits from links with Manchester Royal Infirmary and UHSM/ Wythenshawe and Salford Royal (formally known as Hope) hospitals providing its undergraduate students with hospital experience.
+A department of pharmacy was established at the university in 1883, and in 1904 Manchester became the first British university to offer an honours degree in the subject.
+The School of Pharmacy maintains close links with Manchester Royal Infirmary, UHSM/Wythenshawe and Salford Royal (formerly Hope Hospital), which provide undergraduate students with hospital‑based experience.

-The School of Psychological Sciences was one of the five schools which make up the Faculty of Medical and Human Sciences.
-The Victoria University of Manchester was the first university in Britain to appoint a full-time Professor of Psychology in 1919.
-In 2004, when the University of Manchester was formed, the school brought together the Human Communication and Deafness Group (HCD) in the Department of Psychology and the Division of Clinical Psychology.
-The school was divided into three divisions: Psychology, Clinical Psychology, Audiology & Deafness.
-T. H. Pear was Professor of Psychology from 1919 to 1951.
+The School of Psychological Sciences was one of the five schools that made up the Faculty of Medical and Human Sciences.
+The Victoria University of Manchester was the first university in Britain to appoint a full‑time Professor of Psychology, doing so in 1919.
+When the present University of Manchester was formed in 2004, the school brought together the Human Communication and Deafness Group (HCD), which had been part of the Department of Psychology, and the Division of Clinical Psychology.
+The school was divided into three divisions: Psychology, Clinical Psychology, and Audiology and Deafness.
+T. H. Pear held the Chair of Psychology from 1919 to 1951.